Dokosoko-AI/dokosoko-docs/src/content/docs/reference/troubleshooting.md

 ## Recovering from a lost secret

-Losing the post-setup setup token does not prevent existing root administrators from operating.
+The original bootstrap setup token is not needed after an MFA-protected root administrator exists.
+Remove it from the deployment; DokoSoko verifies the persisted setup state at restart.
 Losing the master key makes encrypted credentials unrecoverable; restore the exact key from escrow or replace every affected credential.
 Treat PostgreSQL, uploads, configuration, and master-key recovery as one tested procedure.